Reading Level Checker guide

 These references shaped the tool behavior, browser-only model approach, privacy notes, and result limits.

-Technical paragraph Paste jargon-heavy text
+Technical paragraph Paste a jargon-heavy paragraph about implementation details.

-Higher difficulty warning
+Higher difficulty warning from longer words and denser sentences

 FAQ in plain language